llvm/mlir-www/website/content/getting_started/Debugging.md

 ## Isolating test cases

-Isolating your problem to the inspection of manageable set of passes (ideally a single pass), but sometimes this can be difficult in larger compilation flow.
+Isolating your problem to the inspection of manageable set of passes (ideally a single pass) is one of the most important parts of debugging a compiler, but sometimes this can be difficult in larger compilation flow.

 ### Extracting a `.mlir` file and a pass pipeline.